On this page:

 Fiberglass or Acrylic Tub Cost

-Acrylic is usually slightly more expensive than fiberglass, but you can find a tub in either material for about $250 – $500.
+Acrylic is usually slightly more expensive than fiberglass, but you can find a tub in either material for about $400 – $1,000 for alcove or freestanding acrylic or fiberglass tubs.
+Keep in mind that some specialty acrylic tubs can cost up to $15,000 when equipped with features like air baths, chromotherapy lights, or jets.

 Cast Iron Tub Cost

 Tubs have classically been made using cast iron due to the ability to form it and the durability of the material.
-Enameled cast iron tubs are still available, and often run $450 – $800.
+Enameled cast iron tubs are still available and often run $450 – $3,800, depending on size and style.

 Shower & Tub Combination Cost